A stochastic volatility model with flexible extremal dependence structure: SV models with Gamma-type log-volatilities

-Next we are interested in the extremal behavior of the \textit{processes} $(X_t)_{t \in \mathbb{Z}}$ and $(\sigma_t)_{t \in \mathbb{Z}}$, particularly in their extremal dependence structure.
-Some information on their first order extremal dependence behavior may readily be derived from the point process results in \cite{Ro86} for the process of the log-volatilities.
+Next, we are interested in the extremal behavior of the \textit {processes} $(X_t)_{t \in\mathbb{Z}}$ and $(\sigma_t)_{t \in\mathbb {Z}}$, particularly in their extremal dependence structure.
+Some information on their first-order extremal dependence behavior may readily be derived from the point process results in Rootz{\'e}n \cite{Ro86} for the process of the log-volatilities.
 In the following, let $M_p(\mathbb{E})$ denote the set of Radon point measures on a topological space $\mathbb{E}$.
-For an introduction to point processes in the context of extreme values see \cite{Re07}, Chapters 5 and 7.
+For an introduction to point processes in the context of extreme values, see Resnick \cite {Re07}, Chapters~5 and 7.